We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - waking up regularly in the night

 - having symptoms of sleep disorders, such as snoring, gasping for air, and restless leg syndrome

 A person can also promote their sleep by making their bedroom sleep-friendly.
 The National Sleep Foundation says that people can help improve sleep by:

 - researching and identifying which bedding is most comfortable for individuals

 - keeping bedrooms at a cool temperature

-Boll and Branch offer mostly organic cotton sheets that feature various eco-friendly and Fair Trade certifications.
-In contrast, Brooklinen sell a range of sheets in different materials, including cotton, linen, and cashmere.
+Boll and Branch offers mostly organic cotton sheets that feature various ecofriendly and Fair Trade certifications.
+In contrast, Brooklinen sells a range of lower-cost sheets in different materials, including cotton, linen, and cashmere.

-A person may wish to consider their unique sleep needs and preferences, such as whether they get too warm as they sleep or prefer vegan materials, before making a purchase.
+A person may wish to consider their unique sleep needs and preferences, such as whether they get too warm as they sleep, before making a purchase.